Bates to build rowing boathouse on the Androscoggin River

 “Appropriate for the level of athlete who wants to attend Bates College and compete as a Bates rower on the national stage.”

 “It is hard to fully express what this does for our rowing teams,” says head coach Peter Steenstra.

 Head coach since 2009, Steenstra guides a rowing program that has achieved national prominence in recent years, including a victory by the Bates women on Oct.
 19 at the Head of the Charles, the world’s largest fall regatta.

 “This new facility will be appropriate for the level of athlete who wants to attend Bates College and compete as a Bates rower on the national stage,” he says.

 Construction at the Bates rowing facility, about 7 miles north of campus in Greene, will begin in summer 2015, with the new boathouse scheduled to be ready for use by fall 2016.

 Oriented for optimal solar exposure, the 7,500-square-foot, one-story building will have boat storage space, locker and shower facilities, a team room with ergometers, and office space.

 Bates has selected Peterson Architects, a Cambridge, Mass.-based firm specializing in boathouse design, as project architect.
-Mike Gustin of Bates Facility Services will be project manager for the college.
+Henry Gillert of Bates Facility Services will be project manager for the college.